aronis-de/leanix-utils/README.md

 # Snapshot Helper

 ## Configuration
-Open the file config.ini and add the following parameters:
+Copy the file config.example.ini to config.ini and add the following parameters:
 * API token of production workspace
 * Workspace ID of production workspace
 * LeanIX instance URL of your company